 Translarna is an investigational new drug in the United States.
-During the first quarter of 2017, the Company filed a New Drug Application, or NDA, over protest with the United States Food and Drug Administration, (the "FDA"), for which the FDA granted a standard review.
+During the first quarter of 2017, the Company filed a New Drug Application ("NDA") over protest with the FDA, for which the FDA granted a standard review.
 In October 2017, the Office of Drug Evaluation I of the FDA issued a complete response letter for the NDA, stating that it was unable to approve the application in its current form.
 In response, the Company filed a formal dispute resolution request with the Office of New Drugs of the FDA.
 In February 2018, the Office of New Drugs of the FDA denied PTC's appeal of the Complete Response Letter.
 In its response, the Office of New Drugs recommended a possible path forward for the ataluren NDA submission based on the accelerated approval pathway.
 This would involve a re-submission of an NDA containing the current data on effectiveness of ataluren with new data to be generated on dystrophin production in nmDMD patients' muscles.
-The Company intends to follow the FDA's recommendation and will collect, using newer technologies via procedures and methods that the Company expects that a potential re-submission of an NDA could occur in 2020.
-Additionally, should a re-submission of an NDA receive accelerated approval, the Office of New Drugs stated that Study 041, which is currently enrolling, could serve as the confirmatory post-approval trial required in connection with the accelerated approval framework.
+The Company followed the FDA's recommendation and collected, using newer technologies via procedures and methods that the Company designed, such dystrophin data in a new study, Study 045, and announced the results of Study 045 in February 2021.
+Although Study 045 did not meet its pre-specified primary endpoint, the Company plans to discuss the Study 045 dystrophin results and the totality of existing clinical and real-world data with the FDA to determine if there is a potential path to approval based on these results and data.
+There is substantial risk that the FDA will determine that the results from the Company's clinical trials and existing real-world data are not sufficient to support a marketing approval for Translarna for the treatment of nmDMD in the United States.
+In that case, as the Company expects to have data for Study 041 in the third quarter of 2022, and subject to a positive outcome in that study, the Company would plan to re-submit the NDA at that time.